UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 ✅ **New User?** Start with an **[Explore Tier Request](#)**
 ✅ **Need More Resources?** Apply for an **[Advanced Tier Allocation](#)**
 ✅ **Questions?** Contact **[research-computing@ucr.edu](mailto:research-computing@ucr.edu)**

-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A